The WVU Cancer Institute Lung Cancer Screening Program provides evaluations, counseling, and screenings for current and

 We accept self-referrals or referrals made by your primary care provider or specialist.

-For self-referrals: you will be scheduled with our Nurse Practitioner, who will do a complete history and physical exam to assess your lung cancer risk.
+As part of self-referrals, you will be scheduled with our Nurse Practitioner, who will do a complete history and physical exam to assess your lung cancer risk.
 She will order your LDCT scan, if you meet eligibility, and then will develop with you an individualized treatment plan to help meet your goals and improve the quality of your life.
 To refer yourself online, fill out this form.

 For patients being referred by their medical providers, call 855-WVU-CARE to refer the patient to Marquis Demniak, who will order the scan for you and make sure your patient is eligible for lung cancer screening.
 Based on the results, the provider determines follow up for further management and care.
 We can also schedule patients for an appointment with one of our certified tobacco cessation specialists to discuss treatment options to quit smoking.

 The Centers for Medicare & Medicaid Services (CMS) will cover the cost for your LDCT scan, if you meet all eligible criteria.